blooxdio/Minecraft-classic-1/README.md

 # Minecraft classic Open source
 This Project is a clone for classic.minecraft.net.
-Owner of this Repo (*CodeWhiteWeb*) doesn't have any rights to this project.
+Owner of this Repo (*SajagIN*) doesn't have any rights to this project.

 # Minecraft Classic Reversed
 This is a project meant to document the functions and code of classic.minecraft.net.